Muskegon Lumberjacks (2008–2010): Muskegon Fury (1992–2008)

-The Muskegon Fury was an International Hockey League ice hockey team located in Muskegon, Michigan.
+The Muskegon Fury were an International Hockey League ice hockey team located in Muskegon, Michigan.
 The team's colors were teal, purple, and black.
 The Fury were established in 1992 after the original Muskegon Lumberjacks of the previous International Hockey League relocated to Cleveland, Ohio.
 Up to that point, hockey had been in Muskegon for 32 consecutive seasons and Tony Lisman, owner and president of the Fury, would not let that tradition end.
 Lisman kept his vow to keep hockey in Muskegon by establishing the Fury in the one-season-old Colonial Hockey League (CoHL).

-The Fury made it to the Colonial Cup Finals in their third season after losing in the first round of the playoffs after their first two seasons.
+The Fury made it to the Colonial Cup finals in their third season after losing in the first round of the playoffs after their first two seasons.
 However, they lost to the Thunder Bay Senators in six games.
 In the 1995–96 season, they won their division but were upset in the first round to the Detroit Falcons in five games.
 Erin Whitten, one of the few female hockey players to play professionally, played for the Fury during the 1995–96 season before being traded to the Flint Generals.

-The CoHL was renamed to United Hockey League in 1997.
+The CoHL was renamed the United Hockey League in 1997.
 In the 1998–99 season, the Fury finished with the best record during the regular season and won their first Colonial Cup by defeating the Quad City Mallards in six games.
 The Fury would win their second title in 2002.
 Despite finishing third in their division during the 2003–04 season, the Fury would win their third championship by going undefeated through all eleven games of the three playoff series to claiming the Colonial Cup.
 They won the regular season championship in 2004–05 and a back-to-back Colonial Cup championship.

 On August 30, 2006, Bruce Ramsay was named the head coach for the 2006–07 season, replacing Todd Nelson who had accepted the assistant coaching position for the Chicago Wolves a few days earlier after three head coaching seasons in Muskegon.

 In 2007, the United Hockey League changed names again to the International Hockey League in honor of the now defunct league.